Rates, discounts and monetary transactions

 150

-Seller requests reimbursement from buyer for previously paid transfer tax (art.
-13 WBRV).
+Seller requests reimbursement from purchaser for previously paid transfer tax (Section 13 WBRV).
 Seller

 450

-Including a right of residence clause between buyers in the deed of sale (incl. i-CTR costs).
+Including a right of residence clause between purchasers in the deed of transfer (incl. i-CTR costs).
 Purchaser

-This is a delivery subject to a condition subsequent.
+This is a transfer subject to a condition subsequent.

 Purchaser

-We handle the mortgage deed, but a different notary prepares the deed of transfer.
-The other notary requests the funds from us and must transfer them to that other notary on the day of transfer.
+We handle the mortgage deed, but another notary prepares the deed of transfer.
+The other notary requests the funds from us and we must transfer them to that other notary on the day of transfer.

 Party concerned